maxplanck-ie/snakepipes/docs/content/setting_up.rst

 snakemakeProfile
 ++++++++++++++++
 Defines a `snakemake profile <https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles>`__ to use.
-By default this translates to a pre-shipped 'local' profile (and points to a location relative package directory).
+By default this translates to a pre-shipped 'local' profile (and points to a location relative to the snakePipes package directory).
 The local profile runs all jobs without a submission system.

 Another profile shipped within the repository is a default slurm profile (using snakemake-executor-plugin-cluster-generic).